kubernetes-retired/service-catalog/docs/design.md

 As with all resources in Kubernetes, you can delete any of the Service Catalog resource by doing an HTTP DELETE to the resource's URL.
-However, it is important to note the you can not delete a Service Instance while there are Bindings assocated with it.
+However, it is important to note the you can not delete a Service Instance while there are Bindings associated with it.
 In other words, before a Service Instance can be delete, you must first delete all of its Bindings.
 Attempting to delete an Instance that still has a Binding will fail and generate an error.